BloodLinn/Get-Next-Line/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the 42 School License.

 ---